 Emily Swanberg

-(she/they) is a queer visual artist based in St. Paul, MN who is influenced by the materials and processes inherent to building and architecture.
-Her work investigates the intimacy and materiality of building labor and the ways in which it links to larger social and natural systems.
+(they/she) is a queer visual artist based in St. Paul, MN who is influenced by the materials and processes inherent to building and architecture.
+Their work investigates the intimacy and materiality of building labor and the ways in which it links to larger social and natural systems.

 Swanberg earned her MFA from University of Minnesota - Twin Cities and her BFA in Studio Art and BA in Psychology from Bethel University.
-Her work has been included in various exhibitions, including the 2018 Masters Show at Duncan of Jordanstone College of Art and Design in Dundee, Scotland.
-She has also received various honors and awards, including the 2019 Outstanding Student Achievement in Contemporary Sculpture Honorable Mention Award from the International Sculpture Center.
-She currently works at the Minneapolis Institute of Art.
+Their work has been included in various exhibitions, including the 2018 Masters Show at Duncan of Jordanstone College of Art and Design in Dundee, Scotland.
+They have also received various honors and awards, including the 2019 Outstanding Student Achievement in Contemporary Sculpture Honorable Mention Award from the International Sculpture Center.
+Swanberg currently works at the Minneapolis Institute of Art.